 Will your current (or a future) employer foot the bill for you going back to school or taking classes?
 If not, can you cash flow your tuition (what I wish I had done for law school)?

 If you have no choice but to borrow money, what is your repayment strategy?
-I didn’t get serious about paying my student loans off until I had been out of school almost six years.
-Now that I am gazelle-intense on getting rid of them, I could kick myself for not prioritizing it sooner.
+I didn’t get serious about paying my student loans off until I had been out of school almost six years and I could kick myself for not prioritizing it sooner.

 8. How much time will it take on a weekly, monthly, and yearly basis?
 What opportunities will you forego because you are in school?